Artwork from 1600–1450 BC depicting blue monkeys collecting saffron Olaf Tausch, CC BY 3.0, via Wikimedia Commons

 Saffron Today: A Living Legacy

-Despite advances in agriculture and technology, saffron cultivation remains a hand-tended art.
-Iran currently leads global production, accounting for around 85% of the world’s supply.
+Despite advances in agriculture and technology, saffron cultivation remains a hand-tended art that honors centuries of tradition.
+This precious spice requires exceptional care, expertise, and commitment to quality.
 True saffron must still be carefully distinguished from imitation products like safflower or marigold.
+Zarafron sources exclusively from trusted, verified U.S.-based partners who uphold the same standards of excellence that have defined saffron’s legacy.